Tainted\\Coders

 To make these systems draw something we need 3 things:

-1. It needs to be positioned somewhere on the screen
+1. A position on the screen

-2. It needs to have some kind of shape
+2. Some kind of shape

 Representing the ball in space